-3.1 Below is a summary of the responses received to the application.
-A full copy of all the comments made can be viewed online at www.whitehorsedc.gov.uk

-Wantage Town Council No objection, on the assumption that listed building consent will be submitted in due course for the physical alterations to the building.
+- 3.1 Below is a summary of the responses received to the application.
+A full copy of all the comments made can be viewed online at www.whitehorsedc.gov.uk - 3.2 course for the physical alterations to the building.
 Conservation Officer Vale No objection, subject to details of any alterations affecting the character of the listed building, ts fabric and features, being formally considered in an application for listed building consent.